17Tek/17Tek/README.md

 ## Projects

 ### [ExoPlanet Visualizer](https://github.com/17Tek/Exoplanet-Visualizer)
-Exoplanet analytical dashboard, view planets and apply filters to find specific types, includes a link to the NASA site.
-Local database and data download required
+Analytical dashboard for exploring NASA exoplanet data — filter by planet type, size, and habitability with a direct link to the NASA archive.
 `Spring Boot` `PostgreSQL` `JavaFX`

 ### [GoldenGoose](https://github.com/17Tek/GoldenGoose)
 iOS minigames app with a live backend.
 Collaborating with a partner on iOS builds and App Store deployment.